CMH Fellowships & Awards

 The Center of Military History conducts its evaluation of applicants on the basis of academic achievement, faculty recommendations, demonstrated writing ability, the relevance of the topic to U.S. Army history, and the nature and location of the proposed research.
 The awards are made on merit without regard to race, color, religion, sex, national origin, age, handicapping condition, marital status, or political affiliation.
 The Center notifies all applicants of the competition's outcome by 25 April 2025.

-This fellowship commemorates the service of Col. Charles Young to the nation and the Army.
-Born to enslaved parents in 1864, he graduated from the U.S. Military Academy in 1889, becoming just the third African American to do so.
-During his career he served in the cavalry, led the military science program (a forerunner of ROTC) at Wilberforce College, was superintendent of a national park, served as military attache to Haiti and later Liberia, and commanded a cavalry squadron in the Philippines and another during the 1916 Punitive Expedition in Mexico.
-He was a torchbearer and trailblazer, becoming the first African American officer to achieve the ranks of major, lieutenant colonel, and colonel in the Regular Army.
-Through his selfless service Colonel Young demonstrated that African Americans could lead at any level and serve fully as soldiers in the U.S. Army.
-By doing so he helped open doors for African Americans in the Armed Forces and made the Army more representative of the nation it serves.?
-In 2022, the Army bestowed on him an honorary promotion to the rank of brigadier general.
+This fellowship commemorates the service of Charles Young to the nation and the Army.
+Born to enslaved parents in 1864, he graduated from the U.S. Military Academy in 1889.
+During his career he led the military science program (a forerunner of ROTC) at Wilberforce College, was superintendent of a national park, served as military attaché to Haiti, the Dominican Republic, and later, at the request of the State Department, to Liberia, and commanded cavalry squadrons in combat in the Philippines and during the 1916 Punitive Expedition against Poncho Villa in Mexico.
+He was a trailblazer, displaying exemplary academic and leadership skills as the first African American officer to achieve the ranks of major, lieutenant colonel, and colonel in the Regular Army.
+Through his selfless service Colonel Young demonstrated the value of opening military service to previously untapped segments of the population, which proved essential as the United States emerged as a global power.
+In 2021, Charles Young was honorably and posthumously promoted to the rank of brigadier general.

-2. A curriculum vitae or resume (in 12-point Times New Roman font) listing education completed or in progress, a brief description of the completed or in-progress dissertation, recent employment history, publications, presentations at academic conferences, and awards or recognitions (highlighting those relevant to the field of history).
+2) A curriculum vitae or resume listing education completed or in progress, a brief description of the in-progress dissertation, recent employment history, publications, presentations at academic conferences, and awards or recognitions (highlighting those relevant to the field of history, museum science, or archival studies).

-5. A writing sample of 15-25 pages in the form of a published article or a paper submitted for course credit.
-This can be submitted in Word or PDF format.
+5) A writing sample of 15-25 pages in the form of a published article or a paper submitted for course credit.

 Cookie Disclaimer - CMH Online does not use persistent cookies (persistent tokens that pass information back and forth from the client machine to the server).
 CMH Online may use session cookies (tokens that remain active only until you close your browser) in order to make the site easier to use.
 CMH Online DOES NOT keep a database of information obtained from these cookies.
 You can choose not to accept these cookies and still use the site, but it may take you longer to fill out the same information repeatedly and clicking on the banners may not take you to the correct link.
 Refer to the help information in your browser software for instructions on how to disable cookies.